 We develop a project assessment based on these different dimensions of societal benefits.
-Our multi-criteria set brings together three areas:
+Our multi-criteria set brings together nine dimensions:

 In the conception of project assessment, we adapt approaches from transdisciplinary research and innovation research.
 We take up the discourse of Responsible Research and Innovation, which is considered decisive for European research funding.
 Approaches to sustainability assessment and classic technology transfer are also incorporated.